- Bullying Prevention

 Beauty Bank Founder

-She founded The Beauty Bank, a charity that provides life's little luxuries for those in need, in two years The Beauty Bank has helped bring a smile to the face of over 3,000 women and men in the form of large gift bags of toiletries and beauty items.
+A survivor of domestic violence, she founded The Beauty Bank, a charity that provides life's little luxuries for those in need.
+In two years The Beauty Bank has helped bring a smile to the face of over 3,000 women and men in the form of large gift bags of toiletries and beauty items.

 Jen believes education is the key to making a positive difference in your life.